LibreOffice/core/desktop/test/deployment/update/publisher/readme.txt

 The Update Dialog should show the publisher name as provided in the description.xml.
 For example, when lang=en-US was selected: My OpenOffice en-US

-A release notes link is displayed with an URL to the release notes as provided in the release notes field on the edit page for the extension in the repository.
+A release notes link is displayed with a URL to the release notes as provided in the release notes field on the edit page for the extension in the repository.

 ================================================================================